BrandonKastningSeattle/GodsWrath_Productions/README.md

 “For God hath put in their hearts to fulfil his will, and to agree, and give their kingdom unto the beast, until the words of God shall be fulfilled.” - Revelation 17:17 (KJV)

 “If the Son therefore shall make you free, ye shall be free indeed.” - John 8:36 (KJV)

+“Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.” - Matthew 5:17 (KJV)